moneybutton/yours-core/p2p.md

 Datt P2P Protocol
 =================

-There are a lot of decentralized protocols we could leverage to build Datt.
-The goal of this document is to design such a protocol.
-We may or may not use the protocol designed in this document.
+The goal of this document is to design a minimalist p2p protocol for the datt prototype.
 If it turns out there is another protocol that already exists that solves our problem, it would be better to leverage that.
 However, such protocols may either not exist, or may not solve the problem we have.
 This document can serve as a reference for what a protocol would need to do to solve our problem.

 Note that this protocol is nothing like bittorrent, and is a lot more like bitcoin.
 This does not describe a protocol intended for use with a DHT.
 It is